-All elements of assessment must be passed at 40% or above.
-Clinical Practice Examinations are set to establish student safety in their clinical skills and safeguard the public.
-Therefore, all clinical practice examinations will be conducted with 'public safety' as the priority; students demonstrating unsafe practice or breeching confidentiality will be stopped immediately.
-The examiner will stop the student and inform them the clinical examination will not continue and the student will be marked as 'not pass' or referral, following the University Academic Regulations
+Both elements of assessment must be passed at 40% or above.
+Clinical Practice Examinations and placements are set to establish student safety in their clinical skills and safeguard the public.
+Therefore, all clinical practice examinations and placements will be conducted with 'public safety' as the priority; students demonstrating unsafe practice or breeching confidentiality will be stopped immediately either during placement or during examinations.

+In the exam the examiner will stop the student and inform them the clinical examination will not continue and the student will be marked as 'not pass' or referral, following the University Academic Regulations.